Summary:

 Paul Atkins nominated Chair of the SEC

-President Trump nominated Paul Atkins as the permanent SEC Chair.
+The U.S. Senate confirmed Paul Atkins as the permanent SEC Chair.
 Atkins is a long-time advocate for free-market principles and innovation, and is expected to further solidify the administration’s pro-crypto stance.

 Atkins previously served as an SEC Commissioner from 2002 to 2008 where he focused on enhancing compliance in the financial services industry and addressing issues of investor harm.
 In 2016, Atkins worked closely with President Trump and a team of CEOs – including those from JPMorgan and Disney – on the President’s Strategic and Policy Forum providing strategic and policy advice on the U.S. financial landscape.